GitHubHelland/Udacity/WebServerProject/README.md

 az policy definition create –name [name] –rules [rules file] -params [parameters file]

 The policy was then assigned via the portal using the name tagging-policy.
-Using the command az policy assignment list confirmed that the policy had been assigned:
+Using the command "az policy assignment list" confirmed that the policy had been assigned.

 ### Create resource group
 A resource group was created via the portal in region "UK South", with a tag "environment" in order to meet the new tagging requirments.